MkdmOmar/DocCluster/README.md

 # DocCluster
-Uses Doc2Vec to generate models for a corpus of documents.
-Clusters the document vectors using PCA and other classification techniques.
+Learns embeddings for documents using Paragraph2Vec.
+Clusters the document vectors using tSNE.
+Learns categories using SVMs and neural nets.